oliverkisza/Final-Project-Team-1/README.md

 Overall, our analysis did not meet our expectations of demonstrating meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.

+Our models consistently noted high precisions at the "0" or "No Heart Disease" with fairly excellent recall and f1-scores.
+However, none of our models could effectively predict "1" or who had heart disease.

+Despite SMOTE, Random Forest, and Undersampling as well as combined techniques, our model was never able to get near our 75% rate we were shooting for.
+We do feel though our track was important because we found professional data scientists working the same angles in [their research.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9322725/).

 ## Dependencies